okube-ai/laktory/README.md

 TODO: Full installation instructions

 ## A Basic Example
-This example demonstrates how to send data events to a data lake and to set a data pipeline defining the tables transformation layers.
+Suppose you need to compare stock prices performance, this example demonstrates how Laktory can help you with each step of the process, from data ingestion to aggregated analytics.

 ### Generate data events